ribeiroale/potts/README.md

 # potts
-Power Transmission Shaft Analysis Framework for Python
+Power Transmission Shaft Analysis Package for Python
-> A framework for the analysis of power transmission shafts in engineering
+> A package for the analysis of power transmission shafts in engineering

 ## Description
-`potts` aims to be a general-purpose framework in Python for the analysis (and design) of power transmission shafts in the context of Mechanical Engineering.
+`potts` aims to be a general-purpose Python package for the analysis (and design) of power transmission shafts in the context of Mechanical Engineering.
 It is currently under development and has no releases.